carbon-language/carbon-lang/llvm/docs/LangRef.rst

     alignments are permitted for the allocalign parameter, so long as the returned pointer is null.
 This attribute may only be applied to integer parameters.

+``allocptr``
+    The function parameter marked with this attribute is the pointer that will be manipulated by the allocator.
+For a realloc-like function the pointer will be invalidated upon success (but the same address may be returned), for a free-like function the pointer will always be invalidated.

 .. _gc:

 Garbage Collector Strategy Names